xishanyu2/xishanyu2.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal homepage!
 I'm Zhenyu Zhao, a fourth grade undergraduate student at [Nankai University](https://www.nankai.edu.cn/).
 I have obtained the qualification for postgraduate recommendation from [Nankai Institute of International Economics](https://nkiie.nankai.edu.cn/main.htm), majoring in World Economy.
-I couldn't agree more with the idea that knowledge should be shared.
-So this website is established for academic communication and sharing.
+I wholeheartedly concur that knowledge should be disseminated.
+Thus, the purpose of this website is to facilitate intellectual discussion and collaboration.
+Apart from that, I wish to contribute marginally to academia while conducting worthwhile research.

 Research
 ------